The following article is a cleaned up comment I made on a post by Elif Shafak.

 The painter in a cold studio, the poet with a drawer full of unsent words, the composer who hears what no one else can yet recognize - all of them are speaking forward in time.
 Their listeners may have not even be born yet.
 The work travels ahead like a sealed letter, waiting for the hands that can finally open it.

 So perhaps Camus’ loneliness belongs only to the present moment.
 Because every act of creation is also a gesture toward the future, an offering into the vast unknown.
 Art lives across centuries.
-It waits patiently for resonance.
+It waits patiently for response.

 And the silence around the work is not rejection, but incubation.